Gray-Box Nonlinear Feedback Optimization: Introduction

+\item Owing to the above principled interpolation, our gray-box controllers encompass model-based, model-free, and sequential (i.e., first model-based, and then model-free, or vice versa) pipelines as special cases, thereby providing unified formulations for the design and analysis of feedback optimization.
+Furthermore, the proposed controllers are flexible in handling approximate sensitivity matrices of varying qualities, by virtue of an interpolation that carefully modulates emphasis between model-based and model-free directions over time.

+\item We establish closed-loop performance guarantees for static nonconvex problems and time-varying convex problems.
+To this end, we decouple the effects of sensitivity errors (model-based) and stochastic exploration (model-free) on the corresponding performance measures, i.e., the average second moment of gradients and the dynamic regret.
+The proposed controllers achieve balanced closed-loop performance in sample efficiency (with trade-offs in iteration and dimensional dependence) and optimality despite (persistent) sensitivity errors. \end{itemize}

 The rest of this article is organized as follows.
-In Section~\ref{sec:formulation}, we provide the problem of interest and some preliminaries.
-Section~\ref{sec:design} presents the design of the gray-box controller.
-The performance guarantees in a static and unconstrained setting are established in Section~\ref{sec:analysis}.
-Section~\ref{sec:tracking} extends the design and analysis to handle time-varying problems with input constraints.
-We perform numerical evaluations in Section~\ref{sec:experiment}.
-Finally, Section~\ref{sec:conclusion} concludes this article.
+In \cref{sec:formulation}, we introduce the problem of interest and some preliminaries. \cref{sec:design} presents the design of our gray-box controller.
+The performance guarantees in a static and unconstrained setting are established in \cref{sec:analysis}. \cref{sec:tracking} explores the extension to handle time-varying problems with input constraints.
+We perform numerical evaluations in \cref{sec:experiment}.
+Finally, \cref{sec:conclusion} concludes this article. \ifarxiv All proofs are deferred to the appendix. \else All proofs are deferred to the online report \cite{he2024gray}. \fi